anderbo.com

 “It’s been a long time coming,” Brandon finally continued.
 “You probably sensed it yourself.
 We’re cutting back across the board.
 There’s talk among the workers about a strike.
 So many things—it will all soon make sense to you, Tony, I’m sure.”

-But he was going to be the CEO, how could this pipe-puffing buffoon suddenly be firing him?
-The only thing Tony could do was tell himself to nod his head.
-It was a feeble nod, like the one of a person falling off to sleep while sitting upright, a nod of acquiesence, with a slight downward tick of his head, which seemed to acknowledge his expendability, his worthlessness, his delusion.
-Forget any bubbly, he needed a real drink, and a big one at that.
+The only thing I could do was tell myself to nod my head.
+It was a feeble nod, like a person falling off to sleep while sitting upright.
+It was a nod of acquiescence, a slight downward tick of my head, and it seemed to acknowledge my expendability, my worthlessness and my delusion in one single movement.

 Anderbo Novel Contest Judge Kara Mason is an assistant editor at the Solomon R. Guggenheim Museum and reviews fiction for American Book Review, Rain Taxi Review of Books, and ForeWord Magazine.
 She lives in Brooklyn, New York.